Xezis/x-Filter/README.md

 # x-Filter
-Item Filter for Path of Diablo
+Loot Filter for Path of Diablo